imagesharp

-It includes support for most popular image formats, and provides advanced manipulation and editing functionalities, as well as format conversion between images.
+It includes support for most popular image formats and provides advanced manipulation and editing functionalities, as well as format conversion between images.

-Some of its features include:
+Some of its features are:

 How to use ImageSharp